mresnick/VibeCheckBot/README.md

 - `/vibecheck channel` - Vibe check the current channel
 - `/vibecheck server` - Vibe check the whole server
 - `/vibecheck user @user [#channel]` - Vibe check a specific user (optionally in a specific channel)
+- `/vibeimage channel [#channel]` - Generate an image representing the vibe of a channel based on recent messages
+- `/vibeimage user @user` - Generate an image representing the vibe of a user based on their recent messages
+- `/vibeimage server` - Generate an image representing the overall vibe of the server based on recent messages
 - Automatic emoji reactions to messages based on their vibe

 ## Emoji Reactions